 Iodised salt is not a good option because public health authorities recommend that we cut down on salt.

-Arguably, a supplement is the most reliable way of meeting your body’s need for iodine.
+Arguably, a non-seaweed supplement is the most reliable way of meeting your body’s need for iodine.
 The Vegan Society markets a daily vitamin and mineral supplement designed for vegans called VEG 1, providing reliable intakes of vitamins B12 and D, iodine and selenium.
 Please discuss the use of supplements with a health professional to help ensure that they are suitable for you.

 Need more information?
 Read our detailed PDF.